Webb Institute

-Webb Institute is a private college focused on engineering and located in Glen Cove, New York.
+Webb Institute is a private college focused on engineering and located in Glen Cove, New York, United States.
 Each graduate of Webb Institute earns a Bachelor of Science degree in naval architecture and marine engineering.
-Successful candidates for admission receive full tuition for four years.
-Webb Institute is noted in the marine industry for its unique emphasis on ship design, systems engineering, and practical work experience.
+The school is noted in the marine industry for its emphasis on ship design and systems engineering, its practical work experience, and its free tuition for domestic students.

 History

-Webb Institute of Naval Architecture was founded in 1889 by industrialist and philanthropist William Henry Webb, who had established his career as a preeminent shipbuilder in the 19th century.
+Webb Institute was founded in 1889 by industrialist and philanthropist William Henry Webb, who had established his career as a preeminent shipbuilder in the 19th century.
 He recognized the increasing role of science and engineering in the field of ship design, which had long been seen as more of an art form.
 Webb felt that the ship designers of the future would need to be skilled in structural and mechanical engineering and other scientific disciplines.
 The institute graduated its first class in 1893 and continues to educate students in naval architecture and marine engineering.